22Theresecodes/22Theresecodes/README.md

 - 👋 Hi, I’m @22Theresecodes
-- 👀 I’m interested in HTML CSS and Javascript
+- 👀 I’m interested in node js
-- 🌱 I’m currently learning HTML CSS AND JAVAscript...
-- 💞️ I’m looking to collaborate on ...
+- 🌱ask me about javascript, express, react, backend and frontend development
 - 📫 How to reach me theresaogu@gmail.com

 <!---